EFFEXOR XR- venlafaxine hydrochloride capsule, extended release

 Advise the patient to read the FDA-approved patient labeling (Medication Guide).

 Suicidal Thoughts and Behaviors

-Advise patients taking Effexor XR not to use concomitantly other products containing venlafaxine or desvenlafaxine.
-Healthcare professionals should instruct patients not to take Effexor XR with an MAOI or within 14 days of stopping an MAOI and to allow 7 days after stopping Effexor XR before starting an MAOI [see Contraindications (4.2)].
+Instruct patients not to take Effexor XR with an MAOI or within 14 days of stopping an MAOI [see Contraindications (4)].

 Elevated Blood Pressure